Glaziers held about 56,900 jobs in 2021. The largest employers of glaziers were as follows:

 As in many other construction trades, the work of glaziers is physically demanding.
-They spend most of the day standing, bending, or reaching, and they often must lift and maneuver heavy, cumbersome materials, such as large glass plates.
+Glaziers spend most of the day standing, bending, or reaching, and they often must lift and maneuver heavy, cumbersome materials, such as large glass plates.
+Glaziers are often exposed to the weather while installing glass.
+They may be required to travel to different jobsites for commercial or residential work.

 Injuries and Illnesses

 The work of glaziers can be dangerous, and workers risk injury.
 Injuries may include cuts from tools and glass, falls from ladders and scaffolding, and exposure to solvents.
-Workers may wear protective gear, such as safety glasses or gloves, to minimize the risk of harm.
+To minimize their risk of harm, workers may wear protective gear, such as safety glasses, harnesses, and gloves.

 Most glaziers work full time.